microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/README.md

 In addition to this there are some custom events that can inform you how users are using the service such as `SkillFunction`.

 To access these custom events the suggested method is to use Azure Data Explorer (ADX).
-To access data from Application Insights in ADX, create a new dashboard and add a new Data Source (use the elipsis dropdown in the top right).
+To access data from Application Insights in ADX, create a new dashboard and add a new Data Source (use the ellipsis dropdown in the top right).

 In the Cluster URI use the following link: `https://ade.applicationinsights.io/subscriptions/<Your subscription Id>`.
 The subscription id is shown on the resource page for your Applications Insights instance.
 You can then select the Database for the Application Insights resource.